SolveigRebnord/SolveigRebnord/README.md

 <h3>Check if my work is up to your standards?  ✨ &nbsp&nbsp  <a href="https://github.com/stars/SolveigRebnord/lists/top-projects">- Visit my top projects - </a></h3>

-:grey_exclamation:But give the readme of each repo a quick minute
+ <h4>&nbsp :grey_exclamation:But remember to give the readme of each repo a quick minute</h4>

 > *I wanted to include work that shows a process which started with zero knowledge and easy code.
 I think you'll see an increase in complexity and quality of the projects, as well as a always expanding skill set and understanding of the development environment*